bmork/obinsect/doc/README.md

 ### COSEM decoding

-See EC 62056-7-5:2017 Annex G.1 "xDLMS APDUs used (without protection and without general-block-transfer)" for the application protocol with examples.
+See IEC 62056-7-5:2017 Annex G.1 "xDLMS APDUs used (without protection and without general-block-transfer)" for the application protocol with examples.